vgonda/vgonda.github.io/talks/a11y-for-product/slides.md

 ^Notes:
 - This is for a variety of reasons
 - The movement of a video could cause nausea for some
-- It could cause others anxiety if they feel they missed something and can't go back
+- It could cause others anxiety if they feel they missed something and can't go back, or if they feel there's limited time to absorb some bit of information
 - People with motor or cognitive disabilities might need more time
-- It can also be anxiety inducing if there's limited time to absorb some bit of information
 - Finally, motion and animation could be distracting for some about detract from what you're trying to communicate.

 ---